ScorpionesLabs/DVS/Readme.md

 ### Credits
 * Thanks to [Rafel Ivgi](https://twitter.com/rafelivgi?lang=en) for mentoring, and helping with the architecture mindset of the tool.
 * Thanks to [Yossi Sasi](https://github.com/yossisassi/) for helping me to optimize the script.
-* Thanks to [Gleb Glazkov](https://twitter.com/Gl3bGl4z) for wrote the mitigation and preventions section
+* Thanks to [Gleb Glazkov](https://twitter.com/Gl3bGl4z) for writing the mitigation and preventions section

 ## Installation: